 West Vancouver's Vital Signs report measures community vitality and well-being.
 Combining quality of life indicators with explanations, comparisons and examples, Vital Signs creates a snapshot of the community and the people who live here, providing a tool for discussion, planning and action.
+The 2016 Vital Signs report provided a snapshot of what was happening in West Vancouver in 10 different areas, such as Learning, Safety, Environment, and Health and Wellness.
 Local residents and community leaders participated in developing the 2017 report by providing more than 1000 points of engagement.
 Our task now is to use this research to better support the agencies working at the community level, to connect our donors with opportunities to help address these issues, and to engage residents in simple things that we can all do to create connections and build community.

 Contact us to book a presentation and dialogue about our 2017 Vital Signs Report: firstname.lastname@example.org